Mars Settlement and Exploration

 Aug 2 - Aug 22, 2021

 $3,200 USD for MSE Program

 15 hours of live classes per week

-Students are immersed in an interactive three-week Program to learn about the science and systems involved in Mars settlement and exploration.
+Students are immersed in an interactive Program to learn about the science and systems involved in Mars settlement and exploration.
 The remote learning program provides an online certificate to train young professionals, researchers, and early settlers about Mars 101, human factors, life support, settlement operations, agriculture, geology, and more.
 Join the first student cohort at MarsU for guest lectures from NASA, SpaceX, ESA, and space industry experts in addition to small class sizes with limited seats, and class projects.
 Students develop the capability and mindset to apply the knowledge to research, exploration, and development of Mars and space.